A Marriage Between A Saint And A Sinner

 There was no way of winning.
 My father, a WW II veteran, once said that when he was a young soldier, friends were killed as soon as he felt close to them so he stopped making friends.
 I suspect, though, that his rages predated the war.

 A marriage between a saint and a sinner isn't uncommon.
-But my father wasn't really a sinner.
-He just couldn't live up to my mother, although he adored her.
+But my father wasn't a sinner.
+He just couldn't live up to my mother although he adored her.

 "You think I don't know I married above myself?" he asked us all the time, as though anyone was going to argue that with him.
 "Your mother doesn't have a mean bone in her body."
 For a while as a kid, I thought that bones carried emotions.
 His bones were pretty angry.

-For a year or so, he was a truck driver and he would send postcards to my mother everyday.
+For a year or so, he was a truck driver and would send postcards to my mother every day.
 The cards always had beautiful pictures.
 Even as a child, I felt that the cards showed him to be filled with a kind of longing and love that he could never express.
-I remember feeling badly about that and it created a kind of longing in me.
+I remember feeling badly and it created a longing in me.
 I wanted my mother to know what he was trying to say.
 My wonderful, brilliant mother didn't get my father in some basic way.
-Although she was nice to everyone, she didn't understand feelings.
+Although she was nice to everyone, she didn't understand her feelings.

-The trouble with the cards, from my mother's point of view, was that all they ever said was: "To Mary, with love."
-She would toss them away, impatient that he "had nothing to say."
+The trouble with the cards from my mother's point of view was all they said was, "To Mary, with love.
+She would toss them away, impatient that he had nothing to say.
 Nightly I would sneak into the kitchen and pick his cards out of the garbage.
 Many of them were black and white and were of the towns he was passing through.
 Always, they showed some beauty, some indefinable quality.

 "See what?" my mother would ask.
 He had no answer but I always got out with him.
 He had always stopped in a beautiful place and that was what there was to see.